squizzi/bumblebee/README.md

 ### RHEL Deployment specifics

-For deploying the container host on a RHEL7 machine, create a `secrets` directory underneath your desired `corevol`.
+For deploying the container host on a RHEL7 machine, create a `.secrets` directory underneath your desired `corevol`.
 Fill it with the following information pulled from the host machine:

  * The contents of `/etc/pki/entitlement/`
  * The contents of `/etc/rhsm/ca/`
- * A `redhat.repo` file captured from a docker image from the official Red Hat docker registry.
+ * A `redhat.repo` file captured from a RHEL machine that has been subscribed via `subscription-manager`.

 ~~~
-secrets/
+.secrets/
 |-- entitlement
 |   |-- XXXXX-key.pem
 |   `-- XXXXX.pem